danielsentenac/DataViewer/README.md

 ## Important integration rule

-The existing `VACUUM_SUPERVISOR` client talks to `jchv` using Java object serialization.
-The new Flutter app should not depend on that transport directly.
-A thin JSON adapter on the Tomcat side should expose mobile-friendly endpoints and call the legacy servlets internally when needed.
+A thin JSON adapter on the Tomcat side exposes mobile-friendly endpoints and call the legacy servlets internally when needed.

-## Next step

-Use the architecture and contracts in `docs/` to scaffold the Flutter app and the matching Tomcat JSON endpoints.